ywwg/art-guidelines/legacy_grant_application.md

 take to build.
 Include the required dates included in the Summary of Deadlines.

 #### Project Budget
-Attach a seperate table with an itemized budget that lists all of your expected expenses (including material costs, equipment rentals, consumables, etc.)
+Attach a seperate table with an itemized budget that lists all of your new expenses.

 Please also list a separate table showing how you plan to cover these costs -- what portion of the expenses will be covered by the grant?
 How much from personal funds?

-You may provide several proposed funding models, one for each grant tier you apply for.
-Remember -- you can apply for multiple funding tiers, but there is no partial funding.

 #### Project Placement
 Where would you like your project to be placed?
 Priority will be given to returning projects.